erendemir9/erendemir9/README.md

 # 👋 Hi, I'm Halil Eren Demir

-🎓 Software Engineering student at the University of Europe for Applied Sciences (Berlin-Potsdam)
+🎓 Software Engineering student at the University of Europe for Applied Sciences (Berlin-Potsdam).
+💻 Currently working as a Full Stack Developer Intern at A-Maximus Startup.
 💡 Passionate about backend development, database systems, and building scalable software.
 🚀 Currently learning REST API development and cloud technologies.